UK’s first and only private medical dermatology clinic specialising on skin of colour, Black skin and Afro-textured hair loss and scalp conditions.

 Dr Belmo treats all skin and hair types but has a specialist interest in skin of colour, particularly Black skin and Black hair.
 She has undergone additional training and research to support her passion.

 Why? – Historically, there has been a lack of focus on darker skin tones in dermatology.
 Dr Belmo felt it necessary to address health inequities in her field.
-There are conditions that are unique to, more prevalent in or present differently in darker skin.
+There are conditions that are unique to, more prevalent in, or present differently in darker skin.
 There are also cultural habits that may impact the skin and hair.
-(Examples below).
+(Click image to enlarge).

 Black Skin